AXIA-JS/zee-ava/README.md

 const myKeychain = assetchain.keyChain()
 ```

-This exposes the instance of the class AXVMKeyChain which is created when the AssetChain API is created.
+This exposes the instance of the class AVMKeyChain which is created when the AssetChain API is created.
 At present, this supports secp256k1 curve for ECDSA key pairs.

 ### Creating AssetChain key pairs